larkintuckerllc/techskills-introtowebpack/lessons/techskills-introtowebpack-1-a_big_word_transilation.md

 Outline:

   - [_Question_:]
-    - I have heard of bundling in context of front-end frameworks, e.g., AngularJS and React.
-Do you have to use these frameworks to use bundling?
+  - Ok, things are starting to get weird with words like transpilation; sounds complicated.
-      - No. Bundling is a complementary feature; in this example we are going to write plain JavaScript (ES5).
+    - Actually, transpilation is just a fancy word for translation.
+In this case we are translating between two programming languages.
+    - Older browsers, e.g., IE 11 do not support ES2015 (aka ES6); they support older ES5.
+    - ES2015 (superset of ES5) adds some nice syntax to JavaScript.
+    - Goal is to write source in ES2015 but have dist be in ES5.

   - Bundle
     - Building off the previous example.
     - [_Cue_:]